Ufidtech/js-core-fundamentals/README.md

 A collection of optimized solutions and mini-projects demonstrating core JavaScript logic, Data Structures, and Algorithms (DSA).

 ## 🚀 Purpose
-This repository documents my deep dive into the intricacies of JavaScript.
+This repository documents my in-depth exploration of JavaScript's intricacies.
 Rather than just syntax, this collection focuses on **functional programming patterns**, **algorithm efficiency**, and **modern ES6+ standards**.

 It serves as a codebase for verifying foundational concepts before scaling up to framework-based development (React/Vue).